 Advantages of Bike Sharing

 If you’re visiting a bikeshare-endowed city for a few days, the bike system is likely to be cheaper than renting a car or using public transit.
 For instance, a three-day bike share pass costs $17 in Washington, D.C. and $15 in Boston.
 A rental car in either city is likely to cost at least $25 per day, while a one-day unlimited Boston transit pass costs $12.
 If you can avoid incurring excessive usage fees, you come out ahead with bike share.

 2. Good Way to Show Visitors Around

 If you’re serving as a liaison in your city for out-of-town friends, your local bike share program could be a convenient, cost-effective way to show them the sights.
 Unless you’re hugging the shoulder of a busy road as cars whiz by, biking is less stressful than driving or taking public transit, particularly in congested areas.
-And if you want to explore a spread-out park or waterfront, a bike is likely to be more efficient, particularly if parking is a challenge and the distances are too great to walk in a reasonable amount of time.
+And if you want to explore a spread-out park or waterfront, a bike is likely to be more efficient, particularly if parking is costly or difficult to find, or the distances are too great to walk in a reasonable amount of time.

 3. Eliminate Personal Bike Ownership

 If your city has a year-round bike share program, or if you’re willing to find other ways to get around during the off-season, bikesharing could be a legitimate replacement for a personal bicycle.
 The cost of an annual bike share membership could be lower than what you’d spend each year on maintenance and repairs for a personal ride, depending on the quality of your bike, how hard you ride it, and how well you take care of it.
 If you can avoid or minimize usage fees, you could come out ahead without sacrificing the mobility and freedom that comes with having two wheels at your disposal.

 4. You Aren’t Attached to Your Bike Share Bike